Why Cost of Living Matters

-Kimberly-Clark operates plants and offices across more than a dozen states, from Neenah, WI (headquarters) to Paris, TX to Chester, PA.
+The cost of living can vary dramatically from one part of the country to another.
 The pay scale for similar roles may vary by location — but so does how far that pay actually goes.
-A $55,000 salary in LaGrange, GA stretches considerably further than the same salary in suburban Philadelphia.
+A $55,000 salary in a small Southern city can stretch considerably further than the same salary in a major coastal metro.

-This matters most when you're considering a relocation or transfer, evaluating a job offer at a different plant, or trying to understand why your paycheck feels tighter or looser than colleagues at other locations.
+This matters most when you're considering a relocation or transfer, evaluating a job offer in a different city, or trying to understand why your paycheck feels tighter or looser than friends living elsewhere.

 |---|---|---|